AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 Once you opt in to using the new pricing feed, you can contact [Support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html) to help you undo it.

 New feeds should be manually synced with the `resync` [CLI command](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/data-services/catalog-sync.html#resynccmdline).
 Otherwise, the data gets refreshed in the standard sync process.
-Get more infomation about the [Catalog Sync](../landing/catalog-sync.md) process.
+Get more information about the [Catalog Sync](../landing/catalog-sync.md) process.

 ## Usage scenarios

-### Luma with no extention dependencies
+### Luma with no extension dependencies

 * A Luma or Abode Commerce Core GraphQL merchant who has a required service installed (Live Search, Product Recommendations, Catalog Service)
-* No third party extensions relying on the PHP core price indexer
+* No third-party extensions relying on the PHP core price indexer
 * Selling simple, configurable, grouped, virtual, and bundle dynamic products

 1. Enable new feeds.